Voyage with the Labrador Eskimos, 1880-1881

 2nd edition (released 2019-12-01)

 Original manuscript by Johan Adrian Jacobsen

-Johan Adrian Jacobsen’s diary being an essential source for understanding the events that occurred over 134 years ago, we are presenting, in this book, the English translation of his diary.
-Discover the moods, thoughts and qualms of this 27 year old man; from his unsuccessful attempt to recruit 'Eskimos' in Greenland, his despair to see that Moravian missionaries in Labrador also oppose his project, his jubilation when Abraham agrees to accompany him with his family, to his shock of facing the first two deaths only minutes after doctors had told him there was no reason to be alarmed, the heartbreaking moment when Abraham has to hand over his three year old daughter to a hospital in Germany, and finally, the horror of being admitted to the smallpox unit of a Paris hospital where the 'Eskimos' as well as Europeans suffer and die around him.
+Discover the moods, thoughts and qualms of this 27-year-old man; from his unsuccessful attempt to recruit 'Eskimos' in Greenland, his despair to see that Moravian missionaries in Labrador also opposed his project, his jubilation when Abraham agreed to accompany him with his family, to his shock of facing the first two deaths after doctors had told him there was no reason to be alarmed, the heartbreaking moment when Abraham had to hand over his three-year-old daughter to a hospital in Germany, and finally, the horror of being admitted to the smallpox unit of a Paris hospital where the 'Eskimos' as well as Europeans suffered and died around him.

 "When I saw to Ulrike shortly after midnight, I noticed that she too would end her struggle soon.
 I tried to comfort her, but she waved me off with her hand, as if she did not want to see me at all.
 That was no surprise, because she knew that all the others had gone before her.
 I felt guilty to a certain degree for the death of these unfortunate people, even if unintentionally.
 Had I not come to Labrador, they would still be alive like all their relatives."
 (Johan Adrian Jacobsen, January 16, 1881)

 This second edition of Voyage with the Labrador Eskimos, 1880-1881, has been expanded from 86 to 300 pages.
 It includes the English translation of a larger extract of Jacobsen’s diary, new findings, and additional information such as correspondence from family, friends, and business partners, plus 54 photos and illustrations.